elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 ### Version Compatibility

 A data shipper which uses the `wildcard` field type may need to verify that the configured output Elasticsearch destination can support it (>= 7.9.0).
-For example, if a future version of Beats adopts `wildcard` in index mappings, Beats would may need to gracefully handle a scenario where the targeted Elasticsearch instance doesn't support the data type.
+For example, if a future version of Beats adopts `wildcard` in index mappings, Beats may need to gracefully handle a scenario where the targeted Elasticsearch instance doesn't support the data type.

 #### Resolution